 Business-Type Activities - Expenses related to the operations of the City's business enterprises including: Storm Drainage, Airport, Off Street Parking, and Water.

-Total expenses increased \$2.92 million in 2023 primarily due to increased spending of grant funds directed at responding to the unhoused crisis.
+Total expenses increased \$4.06 million in 2024 primarily due to increased spending for water capital projects as well as increased staffing for the Community Development Department.

 More About Expenses